The Duke Community Standard

 The purpose of this page is to make our expectations as clear as possible in the hope that we will reduce the number of Community Standard violations that occur.
 The basic principle under which we operate is that each of you is expected to submit your own work in this course.
 Attempting to take credit for someone else's work by turning it in as your own constitutes plagiarism, which is a serious violation of basic academic standards.

 We encourage collaboration on much of the work you'll do in your computer science courses.
 However, in some situations, e.g., exams, your work must be done by yourself, consulting only those resources explicitly permitted by your instructor.

 Studying together is always encouraged, especially when preparing for quizzes, tests, and final exams.
 At other times you may be assigned to a group, e.g., for labs or group programming assignments.

 If you aren't sure what the collaboration policy is on a lab, classwork, programming project, or other assignment, please ask!

 Programming assignments can be time consuming and challenging, but completing them on your own is an essential part of introductory computer science courses.
 On programming projects and APTs, you may consult with professors and TAs/UTAs about any aspect of the assignment.
 We strongly encourage you to seek such assistance when you need it.
-You can post questions to the course bulletin board, and we encourage you to answer questions posted by other students.
+You can post questions to the Piazza, and we encourage you to answer questions posted by other students.
 Please do not provide answers that essentially give away the entire assignment.

 You may consult with other students only in a general way, e.g., about debugging or Java/language issues, or questions about wording on the assignment.
 You cannot actively work with someone unless the assignment specifically grants permission for you to work together with someone else in the class.
 Consult means you can discuss the programs before writing code and assist each other in debugging your programs, but you should write your own code.